MetaMask/metamask-docs/docs/guide/signing-data.md

 ## Sign Typed Data v4

-The method `signTypedData_v4` currently represents the latest version of the [EIP 712 spec](https://eips.ethereum.org/EIPS/eip-712), with added support for arrays and with a breaking fix for the way structs are encoded.
+The method `signTypedData_v4` currently represents the latest version of the [EIP-712 spec](https://eips.ethereum.org/EIPS/eip-712), with added support for arrays and with a breaking fix for the way structs are encoded.

 This does not mean it is perfect, and does not mean we will not eventually have a `v5`, but we do intend to protect this namespace and keep it compatible going forwards.